gschmutz/event-driven-microservices-workshop/09-vehicle-tracking-application/README.md

 EMIT CHANGES;
 ```

-We can see the enriched stream live in the CLI.
+We can see that the join looks like it has been taken from an RDMBS-based system.
+The enriched stream can be seen appearing in live on the ksqlDB CLI.

 How can we make that enriched dataset (data stream) available in a more permanent fashion?
 We do that by creating a new Stream based on the SELECT statement just issued.
 Stop the query by entering `CTRL-C` and execute the following statement: